 There are lots of different ways to say it.

-The fact is that our minds can play a significant role in our health, yet most of the time that fact is simply overlooked.
+The fact is our minds play a big role in our health, yet most of the time that detail is simply overlooked.

-I told you last year about what I’ve christened the “Oscar the Grouch effect.”
-A study had revealed that a negative outlook could literally increase your angina or heart-attack risk by up to 44%.
+I’ve written before about what I christened the “Oscar the Grouch effect.”
+A study revealed that a negative outlook could literally send your risk for angina or a heart-attack risk skyrocketing by up to 44 percent.

-Now the findings of a new study say we may need to add reducing your stroke risk to the list of things an optimistic outlook can accomplish for your health, because according to a study published in the Journal of the American Heart Association, it could do exactly that.
+Well it looks like we need to add reducing your stroke risk to the list of things an optimistic outlook can accomplish for your health, because according to a study published in the Journal of the American Heart Association, it could do exactly that.

 Researchers looked at a subset of 6,044 stroke-free volunteers from the ongoing Health and Retirement study.
 The volunteers’ optimism levels were measured on a 16-point scale using a standard tool called the Modified Life Orientation Test.